 And the SAP Help: Test Seams Documentation

-I found two rules and one pattern very helpfull when ABAP Test Seams are used.
+I found three rules and one pattern very helpfull when ABAP Test Seams are used.
 These are:

 Rule 1 – Implement inserted test coding correctly

 Example: A Select statement in a Test Seam

 A select statement is correctly replaced by an If condition where the SY-SUBRC is correctly set: